 Links to Publicly Available Resources

-This webinar discusses practices for making secure, modern authentication fast and easy.
+Webinar presented by Thales and Verasec on challenges and best practices for deploying and managing FIDO (phishing-resistant MFA).
 This video is a quick introduction to the problems faced with common MFA systems.
-This blog details security improvements that can be used to combat password spraying.
+CISA's guide for getting started with MFA in your business and personal life.
 This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 2.
 This article highlights MFA and the necessity to implement to all privileged account access and users who access network resources.
+This guide aims to aid existing and new Duo customers in securing their MFA rollout at their respective organizations.
 Learn what to look for when assessing and comparing two-factor authentication solutions.
 Duo's wide variety of authentication methods make it easy for every user to securely and quickly log in.
-The information system uniquely identifies and authenticates organizational users (or processes acting on behalf of organizational users).
+Gartner's user authentication product reviews and ratings Guide to enable Multi-factor autheitication for Active Directory Federation Services (AD FS) in Windows Server.
+Also provide guides for use of common Third-party authentication methods (i.e., Duo, Akamai, RSA, etc.,) Guide for enforcing MFA for Microsoft 365 Control objectives for the implementation of multi-factor authentication from NIST SP 800-53.
+OpenOTP is a phishing-resistant MFA solution.
 Secure access to your extended enterprise with RSA SecurID Access, the leading multi-factor authentication and identity assurance solution.
 This SANS whitepaper discusses the theory behind user-based two-factor (or multifactor) authentication systems, also known as “2FA”.
 This SANS whitepaper focuses on enterprise solutions for two-factor authentication.
 More on Two-Factor Authentication and it's ineffectivenss defense against identity theft.
 This example policy from the State of Alabama provides a starting point for system maintenance.
 This whitepaper is directed at IT, Security, and Compliance workers who are responsible for recommending or evaluating security products; or running and managing two-factor authentication infrastructure.
 Gemalto's identity and access management (IAM) solutions allow organizations to meet the evolving needs around cloud applications and mobile devices.
 In this edition of the On Call Compliance Solutions Compliance Tip of the Week, we discuss how Multifactor authentication requires the use of two or more different factors to authenticate.
 The factors are defined as something you know (e.g., password, personal identification number [PIN]); something you have (e.g., cryptographic identification device, token); or something you are (e.g., biometric).
 Let’s talk about NIST 800-171 Control 3.5.3 Use multifactor authentication for local and network access to privileged accounts and for network access to non-privileged accounts.
+Yubikey is a phishing-resistant MFA that stops modern cyber-attacks.

 Discussion [NIST SP 800-171 R2]